lizardfs/documentation/source/cookbook/linux.rst

   zfs list
   zpool list

-Now you can install zpools and flesystems with ZFS.
+Now you can install zpools and filesystems with ZFS.

 .. seealso::